-porosity is high (>40%).
-Conversely, in the basalt units, bulk density and thermal conductivity are high and porosity is correspondingly low (<20%).
+In the basement section, variations in index properties, gamma ray counts, and thermal conductivity correspond to the alternation of volcaniclastic sediment and basaltic lava flows.
+In the volcaniclastic sediment, bulk density and thermal conductivity are generally low, whereas porosity is high (>40%).
+Conversely, in the basalt units, bulk density and thermal conductivity are high and porosity correspondingly low (<20%).
 For the basalt, natural gamma ray measurements uncorrected for background radiation generally range between ~15 and 30 counts per second.
 To orient core segments to their in situ position, digital photos of 200 m of whole-round cores were taken to compare with Formation MicroScanner (FMS) logging images.

-Logging operations in Hole 1203A were extensive, including the collection of downhole natural gamma ray, density, porosity, electrical resistivity, and temperature data with the triple combination tool and FMS and velocity measurements in a second tool string.
-Downhole magnetometer data were also collected with the Goettingen Borehole Magnetometer (GBM) in a third run (Figs. F15, F16).
+Logging operations in Hole 1203A were extensive, including the collection of downhole natural gamma ray, density, porosity, electrical resistivity, and temperature data with the triple combination (triple combo) tool and FMS and velocity measurements in a second tool string.
+Downhole magnetometer data were also collected with the Goettingen borehole magnetometer (GBM) in a third run (Figs. F15, F16).
 Excellent data quality and repeatability were observed along the entire section during the three runs.
-Basaltic sections are characterized by high electrical resistivity (up to 10 Ω m), low porosity (<0.5%), high density (up to 2.5 g/ cm3), and low natural gamma ray (<20 gAPI).
+Basaltic sections are characterized by high electrical resistivity (up to 10 $\Omega$ m), low porosity (<0.5%), high density (up to 2.5 g/cm), and low natural gamma ray (<20 gAPI).
 In contrast, sediment and volcaniclastic units exhibit low resistivity, high porosity, and high natural gamma ray counts.
 FMS electrical images are of high quality and can be used to distinguish pillow basalt and more massive units (Fig. F17).
 The borehole magnetometer, which employed three fluxgate sensors and an innovative fiber-optic sensor to record tool rotation, yielded data that can be used to identify sequences of basalt and volcaniclastic sediment (Fig. F18).
-The strength of the recorded vertical to the horizontal component of the anomalous field suggests that in the basalt section the combined remanent and induced magnetic field has an inclination >45°.
+The strength of the recorded vertical to the horizontal component of the anomalous field suggests that within the basalt section the combined remanent and induced magnetic field has an inclination >45°.

 A total of 258 discrete samples were taken from cores of volcanic basement rock.
-These samples were measured for natural remanent magnetization and then were demagnetized in an alternating field to 80 mT in 5- and 10-mT steps.
+These samples were measured for natural remanent magnetization and then were alternating-field demagnetized to 80 mT in 5- and 10-mT steps.
 Inclination, declination, and intensity were measured and orthogonal vector plots employed to determine the stability of remanence and the number of magnetic components present (Figs. F19, F20).
 Principal component analysis was used to determine the characteristic remanent magnetization direction.
 All samples exhibit normal polarity.

-The average inclination of volcaniclastic units is 54.7° (+ $3.1^{\circ}/-6.4^{\circ}$; 95% confidence level), which is a minimum value because compaction processes in sediment can rotate the remanent magnetic vector toward a reading shallower than originally set (Fig. F21).
-The minimum paleolatitude is thus 35.2° (+ $3.2^{\circ}/-5.9^{\circ}$).
+The average inclination of volcaniclastic units is $54.7^{\circ}$ (+ $3.1^{\circ}/-6.4^{\circ}$ ; 95% confidence level), which is a minimum value because compaction processes in sediment can rotate the remanent magnetic vector toward a reading shallower than originally set (Fig. F21).
+The minimum paleolatitude is thus $35.2^{\circ}$ (+ $3.2^{\circ}/-5.9^{\circ}$ ).
 Paleomagnetic inclination data for the lava flows were grouped according to flow unit and averaged.
 The means of the individual flow units were averaged to determine an overall mean inclination for the thickness of the basement section penetrated.
-Based on 16 units, the average inclination is 48.0° (+ $6.8^{\circ}/-10.1^{\circ}$), a value that corresponds to a paleolatitude of 29.0° (+ $6.3^{\circ}/-7.7^{\circ}$) (Fig. F22).
+Based on 16 units, the average inclination is $48.0^{\circ}$ (+ $6.8^{\circ}/-10.1^{\circ}$ ), a value that corresponds to a paleolatitude of $29.0^{\circ}$ (+ $6.3^{\circ}/-7.7^{\circ}$ ) (Fig. F22).
 This reading will change with improved age control (several flows may together represent a short period of time) and shore-based thermal demagnetization studies to address evidence that a high-coercivity component of magnetization present in some units was not adequately demagnetized with the alternating-field treatments applied.